-Historian Ruth Goodman and archaeologists Peter Ginn and Tom Pinfold turn the clock back over 500 years to run a farm at the Weald & Downland Open Air Museum in West Sussex exactly as it would have been in 1500, during the reign of the first Tudor King, Henry VII.
+Historian Ruth Goodman and archaeologists Peter Ginn and Tom Pinfold turn the clock back over 500 years to run a farm at the Weald and Downland Open Air Museum in West Sussex exactly as it would have been in 1500, during the reign of the first Tudor king, Henry VII.

-The first episode finds the farm team arriving at Weald & Downland in West Sussex.
-There are domestic tasks to tackle, from lighting fires with flint, making meals with depleted crops during the Hunger Gap and using a tread wheel to fetch water from the well.
+The first episode finds the farm team arriving at Weald and Downland in West Sussex.
+There are domestic tasks to tackle, from lighting fires with flint, making meals with depleted crops during the hunger gap and using a tread wheel to fetch water from the well.
 Peter and Tom's first job is to move the sheep to fresh grass.
 Wool at this time was known as 'the jewel in the realm', because it generated much of the nation's wealth.

 Ruth makes a tallow light out of rushes and sheep fat - it will provide the only source of light outside of daylight hours.
 And to equip the kitchen, she visits Robin Wood, one of the few men in Britain who can transform a log into a wooden bowl.
 She tackles making the favourite Tudor dish of pottage and performs the ritual of laying the table, an act full of Christian symbolism.